-How to Make a Simple Chicken Curry at Home
+How to Make a Simple Chicken Curry at Home: Four Recipes

-How to Make a Simple Chicken Curry at Home: 4 methods
+How to Make a Simple Chicken Curry at Home: Four Recipes

 Method 1: Making a Simple Delicious Western-Style Yellow Chicken Curry at Home.

 If you live in the West, you might love yellow curry.
-To some people, a simple chicken curry means a yellow curry made with that age old curry powder.
+To some people, a simple chicken curry means a classic comfort food yellow curry made with that yellow curry powder.
 If that's what you're here for then this recipe is for you.
 If you'd rather find a more Indian-style simple curry recipe, feel free to skip ahead to the next three methods.
 Here is a recipe for what your English-speaking grandparents knew as curry.

 1 medium onion; diced, grated, or blended in a food processor